StanfordASL/NASA_ULI_Xplane_Simulator/src/README.md

 ## Step 4: Download X-Plane Connect
 To control the aircraft from python, we need to install [NASA's X-Plane Connect Plugin](https://github.com/nasa/XPlaneConnect).
-1. Download the stable release (Version 1.2.1) [here](https://github.com/nasa/XPlaneConnect/releases).
+1. Download the stable release (Version 1.2.0, download the file called `XPlaneConnect-v1.2.0.zip`) [here](https://github.com/nasa/XPlaneConnect/releases).
-2. Navigate to `X-Plane 11/Resources/plugins` and copy the contents of the downloaded folder to this location.
+2. Navigate to `X-Plane 11/Resources/plugins` and copy the downloaded folder to this location.

 # Quick Start Tutorial
 Next, let's do a quick tutorial to get you started on using X-Plane 11 and the python interface.
 This tutorial was written by Sydney Katz based on a tutorial originally written by Kyle Julian.